Instrumentation used in polygraph examinations have developed and kept abreast of technological changes in modern society.

 Cardio-vascular changes (blood pressure cuff)

-Although an analogue in good working condition is very reliable there are certain advantages to using the computerised instrument:
+Although an analogue in good working condition is very reliable there are certain advantages to using the computerized instrument:

 With the analogue, traditional polygraph data characteristics are typical of technology 30-40 years ago.
 As ink pens pivot, they distort data position by their curved motion.
 Trace data is permanently lost at pen stops.
 In contrast, the computerised instrument has a high sensitivity to physiological responses and the ability to preserve the integrity of the original examination.